Knowing Yourself = Loving Yourself

 This distinction plays an important role in answering the next question.

-What’s the Difference Between ?
+What’s the Difference Between [tag-tec]Values and Needs[/tag-tec]?

 By definition, a need is: a lack of something useful, required, or desired.
 Therefore, if we don’t consider something useful, required, or desired, we can never be in need of it.
 As a corollary to this, we cannot “need” something unless it is lacking.